Need Additional Support?

 Do you have tech needs?

 Kent State University has provided funds for students in need of technology thru the emergency grant fund.
-Please visit the COVID-19 Emergence Resources page.
+Please visit the COVID-19 Emergency Resources page.

-What if I have trouble logging into Blackboard or using tools in Blackboard?
+What if I have trouble logging in or using tools in Blackboard or Canvas?

 What are the technology requirements?

-Visit the Technology Requirements page to learn what you need to know in order to keep your computer operating system, software applications, and web browsers up-to-date, as well as how to connect to Kent State University's online resources such as Blackboard Learn and University Libraries.
+Visit the Technology Requirements page to learn what you need to know in order to keep your computer operating system, software applications, and web browsers up-to-date, as well as how to connect to Kent State University's online resources such as Blackboard, Canvas, and University Libraries.

 What do I do if I don't have a computer or access to the Internet?